FairwindsOps/rok8s-scripts/examples/README.md

 * DB migrations with BlockingJob
 * Internal ELB for staging
 * Horizontal Pod Autoscaler for setting number of replicas
+* Usage `namespace` metadata to ensure application to the correct Kube namespace

 Deployment Features:
 * `revisionHistoryLimit` to remove old ReplicaSets